-True to the terrier name, Yorkies are adorable dogs with a feisty and spirited personality.
-Though small, they have a big personality that owners can’t resist.
-But for owners allergic to dog, shedding can be a real concern.
-So, do Yorkies shed?
+True to the terrier name, the Yorkshire Terrier is an adorable dog with a feisty and spirited personality.
+A Yorkie may be petite in size, but they have a big personality that owners can’t resist.
+But for owners who are allergic to dog, shedding can be a real concern.

 So how much exactly do Yorkies shed?
 And why do Yorkies shed so much less than other breeds?
 After all, not all dog breeds shed the same amount.
-Let’s dive into the reasons why these lap dogs don’t shed that much.
+Let’s dive into the top reasons why these lap dogs don’t shed all that much.

 RECOMMENDED: 57 Hypoallergenic Dog Breeds